What Is A Depositary Receipt?

 #2 – GDR – Global Depositary Receipts

-- Lower Expenses: Raising funds through depositary receipts in the foreign market can lower expenses for the firm as compared to raising funds by issuing directly equity shares in the primary market of the foreign country.
+- Lower Expenses: Raising funds through depositary receipts in the foreign market can lower expenses for the firm than raising funds by issuing equity shares in the primary market of the foreign country directly.

-- Liquidity for Investors: As this Depositary Receipt traded on the stock exchange can provide liquidity to the foreign investor.
+- Liquidity for Investors: This depositary receipt traded on the stock exchange can provide liquidity to the foreign investor.

-- Regulatory Risk: Firm who raise fund by issuing the depositary receipt in the foreign market has to adhere to the regulation of multiple countries.
+- Regulatory Risk: A firm that raises funds by issuing the depositary receipt in the foreign market has to adhere to the regulation of multiple countries;

-This has been a guide to what are Depositary Receipts.
-Here we discuss how does a company raises the capital via depositary receipts along with its types, advantages, and disadvantages.
+This has been a guide to what is a Depositary Receipt.
+Here we explain how it works, its types, advantages, and disadvantages.
 You can learn more about financing from the following articles –